Master of Fine Arts in Art (Studio Art)

 Final Examination

 An oral examination consists of a presentation and defense (to the Graduate Committee) of artwork made for the M.F.A. exhibition, with the examination usually occurring before the exhibition is up.
 It is required that a predominant majority of the work be complete at the time of the oral examination.
-Graduate Committee response to the oral examination also takes into account the quality of the Thesis document.
+The Graduate Committee's response to the oral examination also takes into account the quality of the Thesis document.
 The oral exam may be repeated twice.